 Finding an Attorney for Felony Hit and Run in California

 Under California law, hit-and-run is a general intent crime which means that the prosecution must prove only that the accused meant to do an act prohibited by law regardless of whether the defendant intended the act’s result.
 See People v.
 Henry, 23 Cal.App.2d 155, 165, 72 P.2d 915, 921 (4th Dist.1937).

 The provisions for Felony Hit and Run are found in Vehicle Code § 20001, subdivisions (a), (b)(1) and (b)(2).
 A willful failure of a driver of any vehicle to comply with any one of these duties when involved in an accident resulting in injury (other than death or serious, permanent injury) is a violation of Vehicle Code section 20001, subdivision (a) (b)(1).
 If the accident causes death or serious permanent injury, it is a violation of Vehicle Code section 20001, subdivision (a) (b)(2).

-If you were charged with felony hit and run under California Vehicle Code section 20001 for hit and run in San Francisco, CA, then contact an experienced criminal defense attorney at the Ticket Crushers.
+If you were charged with felony hit and run under California Vehicle Code section 20001 for hit and run in California, then contact an experienced criminal defense attorney at the Ticket Crushers.
 Our attorneys represent clients on serious criminal traffic offenses including DUI, reckless driving, improper exhibition of speed, engaging in a speeding contest, or driving while license suspended.